Top > International Mail > Goods/Services > Printed Matter (Magazine/Book) > Details

 • Christmas cards with music and the like.

-Articles that can not be sent as Printed Matter
+Items not considered to be Printed Matter

 • Documents created via computer, typewriter, or word processor (when submitting two or more copies at one time, two or more copies are acceptable).